vinicvaz/Cleaner/README.md

 sudo pigpiod
 ```

 4. You should have installed Processing 3 to plot the 3D visualization of the robot.
-You can find here:
 [Processing Download](https://www.processing.org/download/)